dzapps/VideoViewsCounter/README.txt

 Video Views Counter
 ==================

-- What is this?
+- What's this?

-Ever wondered how many views do the videos titled "harlem shake" or "gangnam style" have?
+Ever wondered how many total video views an artist like PSY or the videos titled "harlem shake" or "gangnam style" have?
 Well, now you can!
-This simple web app does that calculation for you for any keyword that you want to search for.
+This simple web app does that calculation for you for you and provides a list of the top 30 videos with links to YouTube videos.

+View it in action here:  http://www.yashksagar.com/ViewsCounter/videoviewcounter.html

 - How to run?